yiisoft/input-http/docs/guide/en/hydrator-attributes.md

 ```

 `SearchInput` will be mapped from query parameters, while `CreateUserInput` will be mapped from parsed request body.

+> Note: `FromBody` attribute assumes that request body is parsed.
+If your implementation of request doesn't parse body
+> automatically, you can use [yiisoft/request-body-parser](https://github.com/yiisoft/request-body-parser) middleware
+> to prepare it.

 ### Customizing parameter names